wely/DevCamp/HOL/dotnet/11-IoT/README.md

 * WebAPI is shared across the front ends and exposes the backend CosmosDB.
 * CosmosDB is used as the data persistence layer.

 In this lab, you will combine the web app with an IoT device based on an Arduino-compatible board that will query the app for the number of incidents and display the refreshed number every minute.
+You will also learn how to remotely control the device by using the Telegram Bot API.

 ## Objectives
 In this hands-on lab, you will learn how to: